Ersanio/snes-assembly-book/docs/processor/transfer.md

 # Transfers
 Imagine the following situation: You're using the index register X and you'd like to increase it by #$40.
 There's `INX` which increases the value in X by one, but what about increasing it by $40?
 There's no opcode which increases the value in X by $40, [but there is one](../math/arithmetic.md) which increases the value in A by $40.
 How do you get the value in X into A?

-There are a series of opcodes for exactly that purpose, and they're called 'transfers'.
+There are a series of opcodes for exactly that purpose, and they're called "transfers".
 There are a bunch of transfer opcodes, all starting with the letter T.

 ## Transferring A, X and Y
 There are opcodes which transfers the values between A, X and Y registers.
 All the combinations are possible: